 Surely this isn’t an unfamiliar sight.

-A dominant thrilled by his submissive’s accomplishments and demeanor.
-S/he proudly displays them for the public, basking in the glow of the accolades, “What a beautiful relationship you two have!”
+A dominant stands proudly, thrilled by his submissive’s accomplishments and demeanor.
+S/he freely displays them for the public, basking in the glow of the accolades, “What a beautiful relationship you two have!”
+The masses are slutty with their praises.

-In the background, I’m equally sure, is a frustrated dominant (or two or a dozen) sulking because why won’t their submissive do what they want?
-How hard is it?
-Oh, nobody listens to anybody right?
+But somewhere in the background is a frustrated dominant (or two or a dozen) sulking.
+Why won’t their submissive do what they want?
+Guess they must not be tall or good looking enough to earn submission.

 If you want your submissive to behave a certain way, the best way to accomplish this is by modeling that behavior.